QuantEcon/lecture-source-jl/rst_files/getting_started.rst

    ] add InstantiateFromURL

-After this step, you can download and use the :doc:`Interacting with Julia <julia_environment>` notebook to begin writing code

 If your online Jupyter environment does not have the packages pre-installed, it may take 15-20 minutes for your first QuantEcon notebook to run

-..
-TODO: Add instructions for cloning from Git for most jupyterhub setups
+After this step, open the downloaded :doc:`Interacting with Julia <julia_environment>` notebook to begin writing code

 If the QuantEcon notebooks do not work after this installation step, you may need to speak to the JupyterHub administrator